Pure-the-Language/Pure/README.md

 Use `Import(<Library Name>)` to import libraries.
 Libraries should be available under PATH as .Net 7 (or .Net Standard) DLL files.

-A library is a collection of C# functionalities.
-It can optionally expose a static Main class, the methods of which will become available at global scope upon import.
+A library is a collection of C# functionalities. ~~It can optionally expose a static Main class, the methods of which will become available at global scope upon import~~ (deprecating, consider using `using static` explicitly instead).

 ### 1D Vectot Numerics